eclipse-opendut/opendut/doc/src/user-manual/cleo/commands.md

 To list resources you can decide whether to display the resources in a table or in JSON-format.
 The default output format is a table which is displayed by not using the `--output` flag.
+The `--output` flag is a global argument, so it can be used at any place in the command.

     opendut-cleo list --output=<format> <openDuT-resource>